srussvoll/byggern/README.md

 There is one function that runs when a state is entered, one that loops until the state is left, and one that runs when we leave the state.
 You transition between states by calling
  `fsm->Transition(STATE_NEXT, 0)`

+**Advantages of using this FSM**

+There are several advantages of using this kind of FSM.
+Adding and removing states is very easy, and only requires you to add/remove a function from an array.

+**Disadvantages of using this FSM**

+Since enter, loop and leave are different functions, they all have their own separate scope.
 ## Extras

 We have implemented a few extra features, listed underneath.